Ridley Creek State Park

 Horseback Riding: 4.7 miles of trails

 Formal Gardens and Landscaping: The gardens by the park office are a popular attraction and wedding site.
 The mansion ballroom is available for weddings and events.
-Contact the park office for information.

 Organized Group Tenting: Qualified organized groups can use the 120-person area from April to October.
 A restroom with flush toilets, but no showers, is available.
 Call toll-free 888-PA-PARKS (888-727-2757) for required reservations.